The Primatial See of Nova-Terra

 While we acknowledge the Holy Fathers's role as the visible center of Catholic Unity, and respect his jurisdictional authority as Primate and Patriarch of the West (one of his traditional titles), we also realize that such Primatial and Patriarchal authority was initially on a more limited scope, and did not cover parts of the western world that had not yet been discovered or civilized.
 Thus many parts of Europe and all of North, South and Central America did not originally fall under the Pope's jurisdiction according to those two titles.

-Also the status of his universl jurisdiction over the entire Church has been a matter of debate for centuries....most especially between the Eastern and Western churches and Patriarchates.
+Also the status of his universal jurisdiction over the entire Church has been a matter of debate for centuries....most especially between the Eastern and Western Churches and Patriarchates.
 The Eastern Churches (and we with them) recognize the Holy Father as the Patriarch of the West and as the First-Among-Equals.
 They do not recognize or acknowledge his universal jurisdiction over the entire Church both East and West.

 Our Primate's own Primatial jurisdiction in the See of Nova-Terra is universal throughout all of the Provinces, Archdioceses and Dioceses of the North American Old Roman Catholic Church wherever they are located.
 His Metropolitical jurisdiction is exercised within the Province of North America.
 His Diocesan jurisdiction is exercised solely within his own Diocese.
 Thus the structure of our jurisdiction appears as follows: